Author: Joey Seeber

 • • •

 When it comes to hiring, there are no hard-and-fast rules for separating the wheat from the chaff.
 I have found these intangible attributes to be important indicators of future success.
-My hope is that these telltale signs will lead other CEOs in the right direction towards making a rock star new hire who’s there for the long term.
+My hope is that these telltale signs will lead other CEOs in the right direction toward making a rock star new hire who’s there for the long term.

 Link to original article: How to Interview for Integrity: 7 Telltale Signs of a Great Hire – Texas CEO Magazine